 If you extend the pressing for hours, or in some cases weeks, you get a compact curd that is called a hard or semi-hard cheese.
 The fat percentage of this kind falls somewhere between 28-34% and can attract mold of different colors during the preparations.

 This kind of cheese is typically flavored by two factors; the introduced bacteria and the duration of aging.
 Since they have lower moisture, they take longer to mature and typically have a stronger flavor.
-The most known cheese of this category is Cheddar, a favorable product in many countries.
+The most known of this category is Cheddar, a favorable product in many countries.
 Lactococcus lactis ssp. cremoris is the strain of bacteria used for making this famous dairy product.

 The hard cheeses are hard enough to be grated over different dishes such as pasta.
 For instance, to make Parmesan, the freshly curdled milk is soaked in salty water for about three months and then aged for two years or more!
 A thick rind is a final result that is hard on the teeth.

 Interestingly, it’s likely to find some crunchy bits in hard varieties.
 While it may seem to be a hunk of salt in the first place, it’s called cheese crystal.
 This byproduct of the long process of aging doesn’t have any particular taste, whereas it proves the activity of bacteria breaking down the sugars in milk.

-Other recognized types of cheese in this category include Asiago, Manchego, Gouda, Swiss, Edam, Emmental, and Monterey Jack.
+Other recognized types in this category include Asiago, Manchego, Gouda, Swiss, Edam, Emmental, and Monterey Jack.

 If you have ever seen a Roquefort or Stilton cheese, the chances are high that the blue veins have attracted your attention.
 Those, again, are nothing but a special kind of mold.

 The roots of mold cheese go back to the 7th century to a cave near Roquefort in France.
 A shepherd who had forgotten his lunch, a mixture of cheese and bread, returned after a few months to get it back.
 He was then confronted with the blue-colored infested edible that had happened because of the existing mold inside the cave.